makerdao/developer.makerdao.com/index.md

 1. Lock up 100ETH in the collateral vault
 2. Borrow up to 50ETH worth of Dai
-3. Repay borrowed Dai at any time and get your collateral back
+3. Repay borrowed Dai at any time in the future and get your collateral back

-TODO write a short use-case section demonstrating borrowing/expand the intro borrowing section?

 [Learn more]({{ "dai/1/" | relative_url }})